JAG9876/Spikes/Google/SignIn/ReadMe.md

-## Android app signing in to Google (OAuth 2.0), which in turn returns an ID Token, an Access Token and a Refresh Token.
+## Android user signing in to Google (OAuth 2.0) from an app.
+Google returns an ID Token, an Access Token and a Refresh Token.